Frequently asked questions

 But occasionally yes, I do feel blocked, and there are two approaches.
 One involves the vacuum and the sudden awareness of dog hair on the couch.
 The other is what my teacher Ron Carlson calls the butt-in-the-chair approach, which means that if you just keep your butt in the chair, you can punch through the block and get yourself going again.
 Just wait it out.
 It’s not forever.

-What authors have influenced your sense of what makes a good story?
+What authors have influenced your sense of what makes a good Novel?

-There’s also John Irving, for all his unintended consequences; Kate Atkinson and Jennifer Egan and George Saunders, all of whom make me think outside the box; John Updike, for his critical detail; Scott Turow for his drama and nuance; and my ultimate role model Ann Tyler, who reminds me that I have to love my characters, however flawed they may be.
+John Irving, for all his unintended consequences; Kate Atkinson and Jennifer Egan and George Saunders, all of whom make me think outside the box; John Updike, for his critical detail; David Huddle, for mining the motherlodes of memory; Scott Turow for his drama and nuance; and my ultimate role model Anne Tyler, who reminds me that (for me, anyway) I have to love my characters, however flawed they may be.

 What inspired you to write In the Heart of the Canyon?